RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/community-support.md

 ---
+description: PowerShell may run on Linux distributions that are not officially supported by Microsoft. ms.date: 09/22/2021
 title: Community support for PowerShell on Linux
-description: PowerShell may run on Linux distributions that are not officially supported by Microsoft. ms.date: 08/16/2021
 ---
 # Community support for PowerShell on Linux